Outgoing Harvard CFO Says ‘It’s Time to be Very Cautious’ Amid Rising Economic Turmoil

 The case was admitted for a hearing on Jan.
 6, and it will be considered together with three similar petitions for additional hearings in March.

-Saxena will argue the case alongside two other lawyers.
+Saxena will appear in court alongside several other lawyers to present the case.
 He has clerked on the Supreme Court of India and has litigated other cases before the highest court, including those on constitutional law.

 “I’ve been legally also observing the change in the court, besides experiencing it emotionally and socially,” Saxena said.
 “For all those reasons, I thought it was important now to further advance the cause of LGBTQ rights.”